 In December 2014, it was announced that the Cormoran Strike novels would be adapted for television by Brontë Film and Television, J.K.
-Rowling’s own production company (which adapted her book The Casual Vacancy) for a BBC One (in the UK) and Cinemax (in the US) release.
+Rowling’s own production company (which adapted her book The Casual Vacancy) for a BBC One (UK) and HBO (US) release.

-The Cuckoo’s Calling has three 60-minute episodes, whereas The Silkworm and Career of Evil have only two 60-minute episodes each.
+The Cuckoo’s Calling has three 60-minute episodes, whereas The Silkworm and Career of Evil have two 60-minute episodes each, making a total of 7 episodes for the first three books.
 Strike first aired on BBC One on 27th August 2017.

 Premier and Release

-On 10th August 2017, a screening of the first episode of Strike: The Cuckoo’s Calling took place at BFI Southbank.
+On 10th August 2017, a screening of the first episode of Strike: The Cuckoo’s Calling took place at BFI Southbank in London.
 The event included a Q&A with actors Tom Burke and Holliday Grainger, along with writer Ben Richards, director Michael Keillor and executive producer Ruth Kenley-Letts.

 A TV tie-in edition of The Cuckoo’s Calling was released on 10th August 2017, and a TV tie-in edition of The Silkworm was released on September 7th 2017.

-Filming started in November 2016 and ended in April 2017.
-Filming of all three books was done together, non-chronologically.
-You can find more information on the filming of the series below.
+Filming for the first three started in November 2016 and wrapped in April 2017.
+Filming of the first three books was done together, non-chronologically.
+You can find more information on the filming of the first three in the series below.

 Cast and Crew

-See full cast and crew lists and exclusive interviews below.
+See the cast and crew lists and exclusive interviews below.